klsalerno/Music-Trivia-Bot/README.md

 # Music-Trivia-Bot

-Music-Trivia-Bot is an open source project for a Discord Bot for the course *Open Source Computing*
+Music-Trivia-Bot is an open source project for a Discord Bot for the course *Open Source Computing*.

-Download: <u>URL here</u>
+Download: URL here

 ## About the Bot

-The bot is constructed as a way to quiz users in a Discord server on music related questions.
+This bot is constructed as a way for quiz users in a Discord server on music related questions.

 Users will be able to prompt the bot to ask a question and answer the provided question.

+This bot is written in JavaScript.

 ## Bot Commands